HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/lh-closure-test.rst

    :align: center

 The orange line, labelled *LH theory PDF*, shows the gluon PDF used to generate the pseudo-data, i.e. the underlying law we are trying to recover.
-This was computed using the best-fit values for each parameter, as presented in Ref. :cite:`Alekhin:2005xgg`.
+As mentioned above, this was computed using the best-fit values for each parameter, as presented in Ref. :cite:`Alekhin:2005xgg`.
 The green curve/section, labelled *Les Houches fit 68% c.i. + 1*:math:`\sigma`, shows the result of the closure test fit with error band.